New Southgate: Road

 The A406 North Circular Road runs along the southern edge of New Southgate.
 The road links the area directly to the M1, M11, and M4 roads, and to major areas elsewhere in London such as Chiswick, Wembley, and Ilford.
 According to Inrix, the A406 between East Finchley and Edmonton (which passes through New Southgate), is the sixth most congested stretch of road in the UK.
 Inrix estimated in 2019 that 43 hours are 'lost' in traffic jams in the area each year.

 Other main routes include the A109 (south-north from Wood Green to Whetstone), the A1003 (westbound to Friern Barnet and North Finchley), and the A1110 (eastbound to the North Circular Road).

 Walking and Cycling

 A two-way cycle track runs adjacent to the eastbound carriageway of the North Circular Road.
-The cycleway is segregated from traffic and carries cyclists westbound towards Henley's Corner (near Golder's Green).
+The cycleway is segregated from traffic and carries cyclists westbound towards Henley's Corner (near Golders Green).

 A shared-use path for cyclists and pedestrians runs northbound from New Southgate to East Barnet through Brunswick Park.
 The route is named the Waterfall Walk and is part of the Pymmes Brook Trail.
 For cyclists, it is signposted northbound towards East Barnet.
 A similar path runs south through Arnos Park, again following the course of the Pymmes Brook.